top of page

 by Kim Lange, Emotionanigans

 Inner Critters is a printable card set with different characters.
 This one is also not a game, per se, but a collection of expressive arts cards.
-The child can select cards to represent different people in their lives for storytelling or they can create a game out of the cards.
+The child can select cards to represent different people in their lives for storytelling, or they can create a game out of the cards.
 The set includes an index of characters as well as a therapist guide to using the resource.
-Ultimately, you can get creative to use these cards in many different ways.
+Ultimately, you can get creative in using these cards in many different ways.

 color your world cbt game for telehealth